Azure/azure-sdk-tools/tools/eslint-plugin-azure-sdk/docs/rules/ts-apisurface-supportcancellation.md

 # ts-apisurface-supportcancellation

-Requires all asynchronous public-facing client methods to accept an `AbortSignalLike` option.
+Requires all asynchronous public-facing client methods to accept an `AbortSignalLike` parameter or option.

 ## Examples